4 God also bearing witness both with signs and wonders, with various miracles, and gifts of the Holy Spirit, according to His own will?

 God witnessed by all four means listed in this verse by His “will.”

 God verifies His message through a rich variety of divine activity.

-Signs, wonders and mighty works marked the ministry of Jesus and the apostles (Ac 2:43).
+Signs, wonders, and mighty works marked the ministry of Jesus and the apostles (Ac 2:43).
 The “distributions” of the Spirit sealed the truth spoken by the Son.
 They corroborated the reliability of the message of the New Testament.
 At times, people need to go back to the foundations of what they believe.

 Hebrews was written before the canon (assembly of books of the Bible) was completed.
-There was a need for signs, wonders, miracles to ratify these books were from God and not some concoction from men.
+There was a need for signs, wonders, and miracles to ratify that these books were from God and not some concoction from men.